asteitz/Project_8/app/src/main/java/com/example/project8/README.md

 GIF created with [CloudConvert](https://cloudconvert.com/).

 UI Challenges:
-- Connecting the link as clickable passing the data in from the JSON file and handling correctly
+- Connecting the link as clickable passing the data in from the JSON file and handling it correctly
 - UI was relatively simple so not many errors followed

 Backend Challenges: